camunda/camunda-docs/docs/guides/sap/rfc-connector.md

 ...
 ```

-Then, deploy the SAP RFC Connector via the `cf-cli`.
+2. Deploy the SAP RFC Connector via the `cf-cli`.
 Note that this requires [the "multiapps" plugin of Cloud Foundry](https://github.com/cloudfoundry/multiapps-cli-plugin) to be installed on the machine the deployment runs on.

 ```shell
 $> cf deploy mta_archives/*.mtar # append the -f flag to shortcircuit ongoing deployments